itdxer/neupy/site/2015/09/07/password_recovery.rst

 1. Shifted words are harder to recover than the words with the missed symbols.

 2. There already exists small probability to recover the password from the empty string.

+3. Similar binary code representation for the different symbols.

 Summary